How business rates valuations are calculated

-If you think that the valuation on your new Certificate of Valuation is incorrect, you can appeal this to the Commissioner of Valuation within 28 days.
-To appeal your valuation you must complete CR20 valuation appeal form and return it to the Commissioner of Valuation.
+To appeal your valuation you must complete the CR20 valuation appeal form and return it to the Commissioner of Valuation.

 If you remain dissatisfied with the Commissioner's decision, you can appeal your rating valuation to the Northern Ireland Valuation Tribunal - domestic or mixed properties where the Net Annual Value (NAV) is less than £12,500 - or the Lands Tribunal for Northern Ireland for all other non-domestic properties.